OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Edition/Edition.md

 <br>

 ## 020200.
-Statement of responsibility relating to edition
+Statement of responsibility relating to edition (repeatable)

 **Definition:** A statement of personal or corporate responsibility that applies only to a particular edition.